aantron/bisect_ppx/doc/RELEASING.md

 - Update the `CHANGES` file.
 - `grep` for the previous version number.
 Replace occurences with the new version number.
 This should include at least `version.ml` and `README.md`.
-- Create a release branch.
-Change the version number in `META` and the `*.opam` files in that branch.
 - Tag (`tag -a`) the release in the release branch.
 Include the changelog in the tag message, so it can be viewed with `git tag -n99`.
 - Push the tag.